Ogun PDP Guber Ticket: Adebutu, Lawal Know Fate December 1

 Alex Enumah in Abuja

-Justice Inyang Ekwo of a Federal High Court, Abuja on Thursday fixed December 1 for judgment in the suit challenging the nomination of Oladipupo Adebutu as the candidate of the Peoples Democratic Party (PDP) for the Ogun State governorship election slated for March 11, 2023.
+Justice Inyang Ekwo of a Federal High Court, Abuja, yesterday, fixed December 1, for judgment in the suit challenging the nomination of Oladipupo Adebutu as the governorship candidate of the Peoples Democratic Party (PDP) for the Ogun State in 2023.

 His suit filed in June this year was turned down by Justice Taiwo Taiwo on grounds of lack of jurisdiction.